meranti-web3/ssi-sbt/README.md

 ### Info

-Info returns some useful information about the network being used (the blockchain that runs the smart contract) as well as the contract address and name of the token:
+Info returns some useful information about the network being used (the blockchain that runs the smart contract) as well as the contract address and name of the token.
+This endpoint lists all the available blockchains.
+The `networkName` value can be used to specify the `X-BLOCKCHAIN` header.
+When specified, it will mark the related network as `selected`. this could be useful to verify that the header works and maps to an linked blockchain.

 ```curl
 curl --location --request GET 'localhost:3000/info'